-This Access module gives you the chance to dip into some of our most popular subjects, such as psychology, childhood and youth, early years, health and social wellbeing, sport, education, and social sciences.
-You'll be introduced to discussions of theory and engage with real-world events to build up your knowledge and understanding of these wide-ranging topics.
-The areas you'll cover are introduced and explained at a gentle pace, which is perfect if you want to discover something new or brush-up on your study skills.
+Explore some of the Open University’s most popular subjects such as psychology, health and social wellbeing, sport, education and social sciences.
+You’ll be introduced to discussions of theory and engage with real life events to build up your knowledge and understanding of these wide-ranging topics.
+This module is perfect if you want to get to grips with something new.

 There are three blocks: